openproblems-bio/website/content/NeurIPS_docs/data/dataset.md

 * Site 3 - Donors 6, 7

-By September 22, we expect to release an additional 1 batch of Multiome and and 3 batches of CITE.
-By October 4, we expect to release another 3 batches of Multiome and 3 batches of CITE, completing the study design.
+By October 4, we expect to release another 4 batches of Multiome and 3 batches of CITE, completing the study design.
 {{% /callout  %}}

 We are currently in the process of creating a benchmarking dataset for the competition.
 There will be two types of data: